 - Guilty plea: This essentially means that you admit to all of the charges held against you.

 - Not guilty plea: You are saying that you did not commit the crimes that you are being charged with and upon entering this plea you will set a trial date.

 - No contest plea: You are neither admitting to the crimes nor are you saying you did not commit the offense.
 This is good for cases that may be connected to a civil trial.

-Under Texas State laws, the trial will begin within 180 days of the initial arrest.
+Under Texas State laws, the trial should begin within 180 days of the initial arrest, but could take longer.
 Before the trial begins, you will be able to communicate with the prosecution to conduct a plea bargain if you so desire.
 There may be an option to plea for lesser charges, which can ultimately allow for penalties that are not as harsh.
 In the event that a plea bargain cannot be attained through negotiations, then the trial will begin.
 It is at this point that you need the best possible San Antonio criminal defense lawyer that you can obtain.
 Your future is on the line and you could be facing hefty fines, imprisonment and other life-altering consequences if you are convicted by the prosecution.
 Be aware of the penalties that are associated with your particular offense and do not delay in retaining our firm's legal assistance.

 Fighting Your San Antonio Felony Accusations

 In order to be successful in fighting your felony charges, you must take action immediately after you learn about your charges.
 I am ready and prepared to start building your defense case, and I am committed to providing the ultimate legal service to each and every client.
 You can't afford to suffer the life-altering consequences of a felony conviction, and I am here to help you fight for reduced or dismissed charges.
-If you are convicted of a first-degree felony, you could face 5-99 years in prison and fines up to $10,000 as well.
+For example, if you are convicted of a first-degree felony, you could face 5-99 years in prison and fines up to $10,000 as well.
 I am confident that I can provide the high-quality criminal defense you need, so call today.